 Sustainability in home design is more important than ever.
 As consumers become more environmentally conscious, the demand for green building materials continues to rise.
 Sustainable stone countertops contribute to a healthier planet by offering:

-- Longevity and Durability – Reducing the need for frequent replacements.
+- Longevity and Durability: Reducing the need for frequent replacements, provided natural stones are routinely resealed according to their specific requirements.

 1. Natural Stone Countertops Are a Renewable Resource